omnilaboratory/OmniBOLT-spec/Omni-BOLT-02-peer-protocol.md

 The peer channel protocol has three phases: establishment, normal operation, and closing.

-The basic oprations are the same to [BOLT 02](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md).
+The basic oprations are the same to [BOLT 02](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md), but with essential updates in messages to be compatible with OmniLayer protocol.

 # Channel